 Weak foundations do the opposite.
 They make every marketing effort less effective.
 You work harder for worse results.

-The Bay Area Test
+The Bay Area First Impression Test

 Try this: Show your website to someone for 5 seconds.
 Then ask them to explain what you do and what they should do next.